aarushisingh2004/Task/README.md

 - ✅ Mark tasks as complete with a checkbox
 - ✅ **Instant search** by title or description
 - ✅ **Animated UI** with interactive icons and feedback
+- ✅ You get Motivating quotes if your task is in progress
 - ✅ Fully **responsive** and mobile-friendly

 ## Mobile view
 <img src="https://github.com/user-attachments/assets/ed680992-cc3f-4ec7-89bb-2ff77f50d97f" width="300"/>